DATE - March 10 and 11, 2017

 STARTING TIME - 9:00 am depending on the weather on race day.

-FINISHING TIME - Marathoners must finish under 6 1/2 hours.
+FINISHING TIME - Marathoners must finish under 6 1/2 hours, weather permitting.
 You must pass the halfway mark in 3 hours 10 minutes.
 Course marshals have the responsibility to disqualify any runner who might endanger himself through fatigue, hypothermia or dehydration.

 AID STATIONS - Drink stations will be positioned at the corners of the course about every 2 miles.
 You must bring three plastic 16 oz. or 20 oz. water bottles with you.
 Also, bring any electrolyte replacement fluids that you commonly use.
 Only water will be available in Antarctica.
 Portable toilets will be available in tents at the start/finish area and two remote parts of the course.
 There is no indoor facilities for changing clothes or to stay warm.